AEFDI/EnergyFaultDetector/CONTRIBUTING.md

 - A clear description of the problem or request
 - Steps to reproduce (for bugs)
 - Your Python version and operating system
-- The Energy Fault Detector version (`pip show energy-fault-detector`)
+- The EnergyFaultDetector version (`pip show energy-fault-detector`)

 ---
 ## Development setup